HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 # Performance sizing guide for Kubernetes deployments

-This section provides sizing guides for HCL Digital Experience (DX) Compose rendering scenarios in a Kubernetes configuration.
-These sizing guides identify the optimal Kubernetes configurations for small, medium, and large DX workloads.
-Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.
+This section provides sizing guidance for HCL Digital Experience (DX) Compose rendering scenarios in a Kubernetes configuration.
+The guidance identifies the optimal Kubernetes configurations for small, medium, and large DX workloads.
+It also includes tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 ## Introduction